Reliable Part-of-Speech Tagging of Historical Corpora through Set-Valued Prediction: Set-Valued Prediction for Part-of-Speech Tagging

 In machine learning, a prediction of that kind is referred to as a Bayes-optimal prediction.
 To find this prediction efficiently, \textcite{set-pred} propose the \ubop{} algorithm.
 Roughly speaking, this algorithms sorts the class labels $y_i$ in decreasing order of their posterior probability $P(y_i \mid \boldsymbol{x})$ and successively computes the expected utilities of the top-$k$ sets, i.e., the sets consisting of the $k$ labels with highest probability.
 Starting with $k = 1$, the algorithms stops as soon as the expected utility decreases when adding another label.
 Under certain technical (though not very restrictive) assumptions on the function $g$, it can be shown that the set found in this way is indeed a Bayes-optimal prediction.

 The approach by \textcite{set-pred} generalizes several other approaches to set-valued prediction, which are recovered as special cases for a suitable choice of the utility function.
 For example, \textcite{Delcoz2009LearningNC} evaluate set-valued predictions in terms of utility scores from the information retrieval community, such as precision, recall, and the F$_1$-measure.
 Other researchers call the same setting \emph{credal} or \emph{cautious classification}.
 In a series of papers, they analyze several set-based utility scores that reward abstention in cases of uncertainty \cite{Zaffalon2012EvaluatingCC,Yang2017b}.
 The framework of \emph{conformal prediction} also produces set-valued predictions, albeit with a focus on confidence (the predicted set covers the true class with a predefined probability) and less on utility \cite{Shafer2008}.
+As the use of the utility function framework results in Bayes-optimal predictions it allows to resolve the trade-off between large prediction sets and high confidence predictions in a more flexible way.
 Furthermore, set-valued prediction can be seen as a generalization of multi-class classification with a reject option \cite{chow1970optimum,Ramaswamy2015CAMCRO}, where one either predicts a single class or the complete set of classes.